wyne-ybanez/personal-portfolio-master/README.md

 - Image for About Me Section is original
 - Images for projects section obtained from [Hubspot's Blog](https://blog.hubspot.com/marketing/best-website-designs-list)
 - Timeline Ending image obtained from [Daily tuition](https://github.com/akashyap2013/PortFolio_Website)

+### Known Bugs

+The Navigation bar is clear upon opening the page.
+This is perfect on laptops and desktops.
+However, it leads to poor UX for smaller devices/viewports.
+I do not yet have extensive knowledge to code my own JavaScript and change the navigation bar background to be static when viewing on smaller devices.

 ### Future Implementations